 What’s wrong with this advice: the chance of having a soap case and a camera, which perfectly fits in it, is almost non-existent.

-Result: of all the 3 compact cameras at home, none fit in a standard soap case.
+Result: none of the three compact cameras at home fits in a standard soap case.

 What to do instead: do what every normal person would do – when buying a camera, buy a case or bag for it as well.
 Or even wrap your camera in a handkerchief, put it in a sock, a glove, a hat, anything but a hard inflexible soap case.